Selling A Water-damaged House In Tennessee's [market_city]

 Tips for Selling Water-Damaged Homes in Tennessee Chattanooga

-If you fail to disclose water damage when selling a house in Tennessee, you could face serious legal and financial consequences.
-State law requires sellers to provide a disclosure statement that includes any known issues—including water damage.
+If you fail to disclose water damage when selling a house in Tennessee, it could be considered a code violation and lead to serious legal and financial consequences.
+State law requires sellers to provide a disclosure statement that includes any known issues, including water damage.

 If a buyer finds out after closing that the home had undisclosed damage, they may have grounds to sue for misrepresentation or fraud.
 This could result in the seller having to pay for repairs or even unwind the sale entirely.

-Beyond the legal risks, failing to disclose damage can also hurt your reputation, especially if you’re planning to sell another property in the future.
+Beyond the legal risks, failing to disclose damage can also hurt your reputation, especially if you plan to sell another property.

 Honesty is always the best policy.
 Being upfront builds trust with buyers and helps ensure the sale goes through smoothly.